saifk00/render-system/README.md

 Note: on linux, you will need development headers for whatever windowing system you use as well as an OpenGL API (`apt install libxorg-dev libgl1-mesa-dev` works for me)

-`make render_app` in the build folder should then create the executable for the basic rendering engine.
+`make *_demo` in the build folder should then create the executable for various demos.
 The `render_lib` target produces a library containing various utilities for rendering (model loading, lighting, etc.)